 Turquie Santé is committed to providing you with the most cost-effective psoriasis treatment in Turkey.
 Our team is committed to providing the best medical services at the best prices.

-Stress, anxiety, smoking, depression, bacterial or viral infections, taking certain medications, trauma (fractures, major surgery, accidents) are all factors that can trigger psoriasis flare-ups.
+Stress, anxiety, smoking, depression, bacterial or viral infections, certain medications, and trauma (fractures, major surgery, accidents) are all factors that can trigger psoriasis flare-ups.

 Foods that aggravate psoriasis are: